Current and past Projects

-- Evaluation of Bovine Tuberculosis spreading in collaboration with Centre for Research in Animal Behaviour, College of Life and Environmental Sciences, University of Exeter, UK.
+- Animal social networks relevant to disease transmission among free-roaming dogs in rural Chad (Africa) in collaboration with the Centre for Research in Animal Behaviour, College of Life and Environmental Sciences, University of Exeter, UK.

 - Pilot study on the social behavior of feral cat colonies in urban settings in relation to clinical and microbiological data on cats’ health and transmissible conditions.

 Assessment of contact patterns and infectious disease dynamics between human beings in different settings: households with infants, households and schools in urban and rural areas in developing countries (Africa).